 Replace case seals where necessary and restore the movement to the case

 Following these procedures, your timepiece is then tested on a wrist simulator for between three and four-and-a-half hours to make sure the automatic winding system is running smoothly.
-The watch's power reserve is then tested statically for 24 hours, dial down, and the rate checked, until the power has run down in the dial up position.
+The watch's power reserve is then tested statically for 24 hours, dial down, and the rate is checked until the power has run down in the dial-up position.

 Our expertise in the art of watchmaking means that watch repairs can be entirely tailored to the needs of your timepiece to ensure the promised longevity of Swiss horology.
 If you would like to discuss your watch repair and servicing needs our team are on-hand to give you trustworthy, professional advice.
 Find your closest store here.

 Find your closest Laings store to book a service now.